vairafiq/the-intelligent/readme.txt

 == 🔔🔔🔔 Coming soon... ==

-* Integration with Easy Digital Downloads
-* Integration with The Events Calendar
+* Integration with most popular soluations

-== Contribute to The Intelligent - The best Machine Learning Artificial Intelligent WordPress Plugin ==
+== Contribute to The Intelligent – Automate WooCommerce Up-Sells and Cross-Sells with Machine Learning AI ==

 If you want to contribute to the project, you’re most welcome to make it happen.
 The full source code is available on [GitHub](https://github.com/vairafiq/the-intelligent.git).
 If you find anything improbable, feel free to shoot a bug report.